 Riding through a cloud in a gondola is cool, but there’s not much to see after a while.
 Not to mention no views at the top, which is probably at least 75% the reason why you wanted to visit the summit in the first place.

 If the forecast is cloudy all day, I recommend you reserve the Mount Pilatus Golden Tour adventure for another day.
 Swap days on your itinerary if you can.

 Sometimes the summit is above the clouds and you have gorgeous sunny views of the tops of the clouds and mountains, even though you can’t see the valley below.

-On my trip to Mt Pilatus, it was very cloudy when we arrived at the top around noon.
+On our trip to Mt Pilatus, it was very cloudy when we arrived at the top around noon.
 But, as promised by the weather forecast, the clouds had moved out by the time we finished lunch, and we had a gorgeously clear afternoon of hiking and photography.

 What to Expect on the Golden Tour